 Alex received several awards for his Ph.D. and postdoctoral work, most importantly for the best dissertation at the Departments of Natural Sciences, Mathematics, and Computer Science at the University of Münster in 2001.
 His studies were continously supported by fellowships from the German National Academic Foundation, the Fund of the Chemical Industry, the Alexander von Humboldt-Foundation, and the German Research Foundation.

 In 2004, Alex joined the Department of Chemistry at North Carolina State University as an Assistant Professor and was promoted to Associate Professor in 2009 and to Full Professor in 2012.
-He moved his lab to the University of Pittsburgh in September 2013, where he currently is a Professor of Chemistry.
-His lab's research interests are in the areas of Synthetic Chemistry, Chemical Biology, and Synthetic Biology, and range from the discovery of small molecule modifiers of biological pathways, medicinal chemistry, peptides and aptamers to cell, protein, and nucleic acid engineering for optical control.
+He moved his lab to the University of Pittsburgh in September 2013.
+Alex has trained over one hundred graduate students, postdocs, and undergraduates in his lab.
+He has also been a faculty advisor to the iGEM (International Genetically Engineered Machine) teams at the University of Pittsburgh since 2016.

-For his research accomplishments, Alex received a Basil O'Connor Starter Scholar Award from the March of Dimes Foundation, a Sigma Xi Research Faculty Award, a Cottrell Scholar Award, a Beckman Young Investigator Award, a National Science Foundation CAREER Award, a Teva USA Scholars Grant from the American Chemical Society, a Thieme Chemistry Journal Award, an American Cancer Society Research Scholar Grant, Bill & Melinda Gates Foundation Grand Challenges Explorations Grant, an NCSU Alumni Association Outstanding Research Award, and a Charles E. Kaufman Foundation New Initiative Research Award.
+For his research accomplishments, Alex received a Basil O'Connor Starter Scholar Award from the March of Dimes Foundation, a Sigma Xi Research Faculty Award, a Cottrell Scholar Award, a Beckman Young Investigator Award, a National Science Foundation CAREER Award, a Teva USA Scholars Grant from the American Chemical Society, a Thieme Chemistry Journal Award, an American Cancer Society Research Scholar Grant, Bill & Melinda Gates Foundation Grand Challenges Explorations Grant, an NCSU Alumni Association Outstanding Research Award, a Charles E. Kaufman Foundation New Initiative Research Award, an Innovator Award from he University of Pittsburgh, the Pittsburgh Award from the American Chemical Society, and a Chancellor’s Distinguished Research Award from the University of Pittsburgh.
 Research discoveries from his lab have been highlighted by various news outlets

 For Alex's departmental webpage click here.